 What about cost?

-The Affordable Care Act requires most insurance plans to cover many screening tests.
-This means you may be able to get screening tests at no cost to you.
-Check with your insurance company to find out what’s included in your plan.
-You can also:
+Under the Affordable Care Act, insurance plans must cover vaccines.
+Depending on your insurance plan, you may be able to get vaccines at no cost to you.
+Check with your insurance company to find out more.

 Medicare may also cover vaccines for older adults at no cost.
 If you have Medicare, use this tool to see what Medicare covers.

 If you don’t have insurance, you may still be able to get free or low-cost vaccines:

 - Find a health center near you and ask about vaccines

 - Find a free or low-cost vaccine program in your state

 Take Action: Keep a Record

 Keep a copy of your vaccination record.

 Ask your doctor to print out a record of all the vaccines you’ve had.
 Keep this record in a safe place.
 You may need it for certain jobs or if you travel outside the United States.

 If you’re not sure which vaccines you’ve had, try these tips for finding old vaccination records.
 If you still can’t find a record of your vaccines, talk with your doctor — you may need to get some vaccines again.